This shop has been compensated by Schwarzkopf. #ShopSchwarzkopf #sponsored

-One of the biggest questions I get is about the texture of my hair after coloring it.
-I’ve had many bad dye jobs in my life, and my hair has felt like legitimate straw afterwards.
-It was horrifying.
+A lot of women have asked me about the texture of my hair after coloring it.
+I’ve had many bad dye jobs in my life, and my hair has felt like straw afterwards.
 After 6+ Schwarzkopf applications, though, my hair always feels strong and looks healthy.
 Every time.
 I can’t recommend it highly enough.

 3 Super Easy to Wear Hair Scarves This Fall

 New hair warrants new hair accessories, right?
 I’m the world’s biggest classic movie star fan, so I was incredibly excited to see silk hair scarves make a comeback this year.
 Not only are they fun and colorful, but it’s also so easy to wear a scarf in your hair, and they complement 2nd and 3rd-day hair like a charm.

 Waiting between washes normally makes my hair flat and frizzy, though, so when the weather’s wonky and I want to make sure my curls stay intact, my go-to styling product is got2b® Glued Freeze Blasting Spray.
 I’m not kidding, y’all– it’s got to be one of the best products on the market.
 Not only does it give you a strong and lasting hold, but it also maintains that hold through rain, wind, humidity… I’m telling you, it’s a wonder product.
 Find it at CVS for under $10!

 Now, on to how to wear hair scarves this fall!
 Here are 3 of my favorite ways, all of which work perfectly with 1st, 2nd, or 3rd day hair–